aws/aws-cli/CONTRIBUTING.md

     * botocore
     * Optionally of the other dependencies involved

-  * If possile, create a pull request with a (failing) test case demonstrating what's wrong.
+  * If possible, create a pull request with a (failing) test case demonstrating what's wrong.
 This makes the process for fixing bugs quicker & gets issues resolved sooner.